Dukecitysolutions/sentora-transfer-agent/README.md

 ## Disclaimer

 Besides the usual disclaimer in the license, we want to specifically emphasize that the authors, and any organizations the authors are associated with, can not be held responsible for data-loss caused by possible malfunctions of Sentora Transfer Agent (STA).
+There is no warranty.
+Use at your own risk.